twixuss/simplex/README.md

 # Simplex
 ---
 # 🚧 This project is unfinished 🚧
-## Stuff in this readme that is not yet implemented is marked with 🚧
+## Stuff in this readme that is incomplete or not implemented is marked with 🚧
 ---

 # Syntax